Three Great Sex Epics of the 40s:

 Stretching the Code's Limitations:

 The first studio-produced film from Hollywood that was released without an approved code seal from the Production Code Administration - deliberately as a test case - was Otto Preminger's daring comedy The Moon is Blue (1953), a sex farce that was rated condemned by the Catholic Legion of Decency for vulgarity, in part because of its offensive use of prohibited words such as "virgin," "seduce," "pregnant," and "mistress" in the dialogue.
 It was also criticized for its "unacceptably light attitude toward seduction, illicit sex, chastity, and virginity."
-The young and curious heroine Patty O'Neill (Maggie McNamara) asked Donald Gresham (William Holden): "Don't you think it's better for a girl to be preoccupied with sex than occupied?"
+In one scene, the young and curious heroine Patty O'Neill (Maggie McNamara) told Donald Gresham (William Holden): "Well, men are usually so bored with virgins.
+I'm so glad you're not."
 It proved to be a major hit film (grossing $6 million) despite its lack of a seal of approval.

-[A famous TV episode of M*A*S*H titled "The Moon is Not Blue" (aired in December, 1982) featured Hawkeye Pierce (Alan Alda) and B.J.
-Hunnicut (Wayne Rogers) conniving to get a copy of the film to view - and lift morale, hearing that it included racy content.
-Ultimately, they were extremely disappointed at the film's actual tame content (Mulcahy: "Well, they did use the word 'virgin'."
-Hawkeye: "That's because everyone was!").]
+A famous TV episode of M*A*S*H titled "The Moon is Not Blue" (airing in December 1982, in season 11, episode 8) featured Capt.
+"Hawkeye" Pierce (Alan Alda) and Capt.
+B.J.
+Hunnicutt (Mike Farrell) conniving to get a copy of Preminger's film to view - in order to lift morale, after hearing that it included racy content.
+During the film's airing and in the episode's closing lines, they were extremely disappointed at the film's actual tame content:

 Next, Preminger also challenged restrictions in the code with his ground-breaking film The Man With the Golden Arm (1955), a vivid depiction of drug abuse and promiscuity starring Frank Sinatra and Kim Novak.
 Regarded as the first major Hollywood film about drug addition, it was also released without a Production Code seal.
 Alexander Mackendrick's engrossing Sweet Smell of Success (1957) provided an expose of a NY gossip columnist (Burt Lancaster) with an semi-incestuous attachment to his 19 year old sister (Susan Harrison).